kadras-io/cert-manager-issuers/README.md

 ## 📙&nbsp; Documentation

 Documentation, tutorials and examples for this package are available in the [docs](docs) folder.
-For documentation specific to Cert Manager, check out [cert-manager.io](https://cert-manager.io).
+For documentation specific to cert-manager, check out [cert-manager.io](https://cert-manager.io).

 ## 🎯&nbsp; Configuration

-The Cert Manager Issuers package can be customized via a `values.yml` file.
+The cert-manager-issuers package can be customized via a `values.yml` file.

   ```yaml
   letsencrypt: